-We consent to the inclusion in this Registration Statement of Inflection Point Acquisition Corp. (the "Company") on Form S-1 of our report dated February 16, 2021, except for the second paragraph of Note 8 as to which the date is March 5, 2021, which includes an explanatory paragraph as to the Company's ability to continue as a going concern, with respect to our audit of the financial statements of Inflection Point Acquisition Corp. as of February 3, 2021 and for the period from January 27, 2021 (inception) through February 3, 2021, which report appears in the Prospectus, which is part of this Registration Statement.
+We consent to the inclusion in this Registration Statement of Inflection Point Acquisition Corp. (the "Company") on Amendment 3 to Form S-1 [File No. 333-253963] of our report dated February 16, 2021, except for the second paragraph of Note 8 as to which the date is March 5, 2021, which includes an explanatory paragraph as to the Company's ability to continue as a going concern, with respect to our audit of the financial statements of Inflection Point Acquisition Corp. as of February 3, 2021 and for the period from January 27, 2021 (inception) through February 3, 2021, which report appears in the Prospectus, which is part of this Registration Statement.
 We also consent to the reference to our Firm under the heading "Experts" in such Prospectus.